 One of the most difficult parts of purchasing your first property is coming up with the deposit.
-Subsequent properties can be bought by leveraging equity (for an explanation of equity, click here) but in the meantime, a financial deposit is required.
+Subsequent properties can be bought by leveraging equity but in the meantime, a financial deposit is required.

 Here are our six top tips on how homebuyers can save for a deposit.

 Unintentional and unplanned spending costs Australian households millions of dollars every year.
-These are reactive purchases, usually emotional, that we justify by saying to ourselves, “it’s only $20.”
-The thing is, these reactive purchases add up, and before you know it, you are looking forward to payday because you’ve spent all your money.
+These are reactive purchases, usually emotional.
+We tend to justify by saying to ourselves, “it’s only $20.”
+The thing is, these reactive purchases add up.
+Before you know it, you are looking forward to payday because you’ve spent all your money.

 Put a budget in place and allocate yourself a certain amount of money for spending.
 A good trick is to either replace this money in a separate account or take it out in cash whenever you get paid.
 That way, when it’s gone, it’s gone.